The Best Laptops for Writers 2025 (Famous Authors Choice)

 Windows 10 S mode vs Windows 12 Home:

-This last point is very very important when you are on a budget because it is in this price range where you’ll more likely to come across laptops with 4GB RAM.
+This point is super important when you’re on a budget because, in this price range, you’ll mostly run into laptops with only 4GB of RAM.

-That much RAM , regardless of how fast the CPU is, is NOT going to make Windows Home or Pro run efficiently.
-You will lag!
+That much RAM—no matter how fast the CPU is—is not going to make Windows Home or Pro run smoothly.
+You’ll lag, and it’ll be painful.

-This is why I picked the Lenovo Ideapad 1.
-It has 8GB RAM!
-It may be a little on the heavy side (3.5lb) but it’s a sacrifice you must make to run Windows 12 FAST.
+That’s why I picked the Lenovo Ideapad 1.
+It comes with 8GB of RAM!
+Sure, it’s a bit on the heavier side (3.5 lbs), but it’s a small tradeoff for running Windows 12 fast.

-Cheaper laptops will come with 4GB RAM and although it’s true you can update them.
-If they’re very lightweight, it is likely they don’t have an extra RAM slot for upgrades so you’ll be stuck with 4GB RAM.
+Cheaper laptops with 4GB of RAM might seem tempting, but upgrading them isn’t always an option.
+If they’re super lightweight, chances are they don’t have an extra RAM slot, so you’ll be stuck with 4GB forever.

 Windows in S Mode